FivoA/JavaRayTracing/README.md

 - [x] Simple Sky-Gradient
 - [x] Intersections with multiple spheres
 - [ ] Lighting, Shadows and Anti-Aliasing (MSAA)
-- [ ] Reflections and modular "RTX on"-Mode
+- [ ] Reflections and modular "RTX on"- Mode
 - [ ] Bounding volume hierarchy for faster intersections